jawolfe97/How_To_Write_Mediocre_Lab_Code/Chapter0_Avoiding_Lab_Code/README.md

 # Chapter 0: Avoiding Lab Code
 [Back to Introduction](https://github.com/jawolfe97/How_To_Write_Mediorcre_Lab_Code/tree/main)
-## Key Concepts
+## Topics
-* Why code anything in lab?
+* Why Code Anything in Lab?
 * Lab Coding as An Extension of Good Record Keeping
-* How to write good SOPs and Experimental Protocols
+* How to Write Good SOPs and Experimental Protocols
 * 5 Times to Avoid Laboratory Code
 * Lab Coding Failed: The Time We Switched Back to a Whiteboard.